mark-akturatech/archon-c64/README.md

   vscode extension was used to compile the reproduced source code.

 Some notes regarding the above tools:
 - Kick Assembler is just amazing.
 It is feature packed and bullet proof.
-I don't normally personally comment on tools in the README file but I just needed to say somehwere that I am really impressed with Kick Assembler.
+I don't normally personally comment on tools in the README file but I just needed to say somewhere that I am really impressed with Kick Assembler.
 - Jc64Dis is also impressive.
-It has some bugs and memory leaks and sometimes corrupts the project (gotta save often), but it is also feature packed and perfect for disassembling C64 code.
-It isn't as populat as Infiltrator or Ghidra etc, but I highly recommend it.
+It has some bugs and memory leaks and sometimes corrupts the project (got to save often), but it is also feature packed and perfect for disassembling C64 code.
+It isn't as popular as Infiltrator or Ghidra etc, but I highly recommend it.
 - I use VSCode for many projects (including my daytime job).
-It is an awesome IDE and I truely recommend it to anyone independant of the language used.
+It is an awesome IDE and I recommend it to anyone independent of the language used.

 ## Entry Point

 Archon initially launches via a basic program with a sys command.
 Running the program executes code that moves block of memory around.
-For readability, we will not implement this functionality and will instead start the reverse engineering effort when everthing is residing in the final memory location.
+For readability, we will not implement this functionality and will instead start the reverse engineering effort when everything is residing in the final memory location.

 We will use a snapshot with a breakpoint at address $6129 (after resources are relocated out of graphic memory) and we will begin disassembly at $6100.

-Below is a breif synopsis of what is going on here:
+Below is a brief synopsis of what is going on here:

 ### Block 1: 0801 to 0827